 - Northern Exposure (CBS) Creators Brand and Falsey and series star Rob Morrow are in talks for a revival, so let’s all cheer on this return to quirky Cicely, Alaska.

-- Penny Dreadful (Showtime) Now, this revival is one I fully support as I loved creator John Logan’s beautiful three seasons chronicling Dracula, the Wolfman, and Frankenstein’s period London adventures.
+- Penny Dreadful: City of Angels (Showtime) Now, this revival is one I fully support as I loved creator John Logan’s beautiful three seasons chronicling Dracula, the Wolfman, and Frankenstein’s period London adventures.
 So much Love and Loss.
 The new series is set in 1930s Los Angeles.
+Natalie Dormer, Nathan Lane and Daniel Zovatto set to star.
 Nerdist Reminds Us Why We Loved Penny Dreadful.

 - The Real World (Facebook Watch) The groundbreaking MTV reality series about seven strangers picked to live in a house returns.
 Smart move, Facebook.
+However, fans get to choose one of the housemates, which is less smart.
+Good luck!
 Fond memories of the first few seasons, one of which was set on Venice Beach.

 - NYPD Blue (ABC) Steven Bochco’s cop drama gets a sequel featuring the son of Andy Sipowicz (Dennis Franz).
 Here are the details via Entertainment Weekly.